Student life and mental health

 - Try online support and apps.
 There are lots of apps and websites available that can help you to manage your stress levels.
 For example, by offering a daily meditation or mindfulness practice.

 Tiredness is one of the biggest problems with the student lifestyle and it can contribute significantly to my mood.
 I feel more emotional and less capable when I am tired.

 While alcohol is often associated with the student lifestyle, you don't have to drink if you don't want to.
-Most Students' Unions offer a range of social events and activities that are alcohol free.
+Students' Unions and student-led groups offer a range of social events and activities that are alcohol free.
 Remember:

-- alcohol can worsen depression and cause other health problems
+- Alcohol can worsen depression and contribute to other health problems.

-- try to ensure you have some days without drinking
+- If you drink, try to make sure you have some days without drinking.